oskar156/oskar156/README.md

 Here's a quick summary of what I've done:

--SQL
+-SQL (SQL Server and Snowflake)

 -Browser Automation / Data Entry Automation / Web-Scraping with Selenium (Python)

--Data/automation/ETL projects in Python and Visual Studio/C# (like streamlining the import/export process for SQL Server and Snowflake)
+-Data/automation/ETL projects in Python and Visual Studio/C# (like streamlining the import/export process for SQL Server)

 -Visual Studio (C#)